spinthegamer760/EMPSRobotics.github.io/README.md

 # Epic Pi Bots

+# Overview
 We are the elkins pointe middle school robotics team, and this is our website (Mainframe)!
-Our team name is the Epic Pi Bots.
 This site will have updates on what were doing in our team and more.

+# Our team
+Sarsour,Ghaleb

+Suggs,Malik

 # EPMS vs Highschool and other middle schools.
 This year like always, we'll be mostly against high schoolers.